Quantum speed limit for observables from quantum asymmetry: Speed and quantum asymmetry

 In other words, given a unitary dynamics $U[\gamma(t)]$ with Hermitian generator $H[\gamma(t)]$ the minimum time needed to transform an initial state $\varrho(0)$ to a final state $\varrho(\tau)$ inducing a difference between the initial and final expectation value of the probing observable $\Delta K_\tau$, is inversely proportional to the time-average trace-norm asymmetry $\overline{\|[\varrho[\gamma],K]\|_1/2}$ of the state $\varrho(t)$ relative to the translation unitaries generated by $K$ along the trajectory.
 In particular, the larger the time-average trace-norm asymmetry generated along the trajectory, the smaller is the minimum time needed to get a targeted change of expectation value of the observable using the unitary transformation.

 The obvious question then is whether there is an optimal choice for the parameterization $\gamma(t)$.
 Indeed, this simply becomes an optimal control problem for $\gamma(t)$, in the sense that the optimal $\gamma(t)$ is the protocol that minimizes the lower bound in Eq.~\eqref{minimum time for state transformation using unitary dynamics in terms of asymmetry}.
+Since the numerator in the lower bound does not depend on the trajectory, the optimal control is attained by $\gamma(t)$ that maximizes the trace-norm asymmetry.

 Moreover, it is worth emphasizing that Eq.~\eqref{minimum time for state transformation using unitary dynamics in terms of asymmetry} holds for any choice of $K$.
 In particular, also for $K$ that commute with the quantum state $\varrho(t)$.
 Hence, one can choose $K$ which solves the variational equation $\|\varrho(\tau)-\varrho(0)\|_1/2=\sup_{0\leq K\le\mathbb{I}}\tr{K(\varrho(\tau)-\varrho(0))}$, in which case Eq.~\eqref{minimum time for state transformation using unitary dynamics in terms of asymmetry} becomes the minimal time required for a quantum state $\varrho(0)$ to evolve to a another state $\varrho(\tau)$.